Go to the main content sectionanchor

 • Toucheng Leisure Farm

-• Transport: Paid shuttle service from Guishan Station available on weekdays (Mon-Fri).
+• Paid shuttle service from the farm to Guishan Railway Station is available on weekdays.

 • Yilan City, Yilan County

-• Led by Yilan's own "Young Grandpa" Fang Tzu-wei, the "Strolling Yilan Market" tour guides travelers from around the world into the heart of the local market.
-Through his humorous and sincere storytelling, he facilitates interactions with stall vendors.
-This immersive experience allows you to learn about seasonal produce, taste local snacks, and deeply appreciate traditional market culture with all five senses.
+• Fang Zi-wei, known as the “young grandpa” from Yilan County, guides visitors from around the world into the market in the “Morning Market Yilan” tour.
+With his humorous and sincere storytelling and friendly interaction with stall owners, participants learn about seasonal fruits and vegetables, taste local delicacies, and deeply experience traditional market culture using all five senses.

-• Award: Winner of the 2024 World Agritourism Award.
+• Winner of the 2024 World Agro-Tourism Award

 • Guangfu Township, Hualien County